Issue Description

 - Change the file extension of the copied file from .fdb to .pln.

-Then, start Archicad and open the renamed file with the Repair option (Repair Project File).
+- Start Archicad and open the renamed file with the Open and Repair option.

 Note: In rare cases, no recovery file is saved, or the recovery file does not contain all unsaved changes.
 In such cases, recovery using the database.fdb file is not possible.